 Think about well-liked brands.
 What do they stand for and what's their promise?
 Successful brands connect with customers on an emotional level.
 Look online to identify businesses with successful brand identities and think about why they appeal.
 How does their choice of colours, imagery, typefaces, etc evoke their values?
 Now consider businesses with poor brands.
 Where does their branding fall short?
 Learn lessons from successful brands and avoid replicating the mistakes of others.

 Now think about your business.
 What are your core values?
 What promises do you make to customers?
 What is your unique selling proposition?
 What's your place in the market and which customers are you targeting?
 What are your key messages?
 How can your brand values be communicated visually?
 Remember, your business name has important brand implications too, so choose carefully.
 Scribble down your thoughts.
 Keep things simple, because successful brands can be summarised in a few words.

 Creating a brand identity

 Avoid blatantly ripping off other brands.
-Apart from making you look slightly foolish, customers will think you lack your own identity and ideas (while there are 'passing off' laws too).
+Apart from making you look slightly foolish, customers will think you lack your own identity and ideas (and there are 'passing off' laws too).
 Your brand identity should be authentic for your business, but it need not be any less professional or engaging.
-Customers respond to original, authentic, independent brands, small businesses with their own personality and an engaging story to tell.
+Customers respond to original, independent brands - small businesses with their own personality and an engaging story to tell.

 Obviously you must limit your start up costs, but paying a graphic designer or affordable branding specialist to create your brand identity can be a shrewd investment.
 Be armed with examples of branding that you like, but remain open to their ideas.